Falinge Park High School

 Through specialist teaching, use of relevant and emerging tools/services and resources (including MOOCs), guided discovery and collaborative learning approaches, pupils will develop computational thinking skills enabling them to become resilient problem solvers; ones who are creative and able to apply their skills and understanding effectively and responsibly within their personal and shared learning networks and digital communities.

-As qualifications are in a period of reform, rather than itemise the specific units and assessment weightings we believe it is more useful to provide the following overview.
-Therefore, regardless of qualification, pupils will aim to develop the ability to:
+As qualification are in a period of reform, rather than itemise the specific units and assessment weightings we believe it is more useful to provide the following overview.
+Therefore, regardless of qualification, pupils will aim to develop:

-knowledge and understanding of existing/future hardware, networks and software/services
+- A knowledge and understanding of existing & future hardware, networks and software.

-knowledge and understanding of the existing/future use and positive/negative impact of ICT in relation to their own and other’s identity and privacy, communications, leisure, work, commerce, education and health
+- A knowledge and understanding of the current & future use as well as the positive and negative impact of ICT in relation to their own and other’s identity and privacy, communications, leisure, work, commerce, education and health.

-ability to analyse real-life problems to identify how ICT is or could be used and identifying solutions and success criteria
+- The ability to analyse real-life problems to identify how technology is or could be used and identifying solutions and success criteria

 We are always looking to recruit pupil champions (experts) to help out in lessons, to run or support extra-curricular clubs/sessions, and to help/advise others about using the computers and staying safe.